Instagram blocked in Russia, hitting crowds of individual entrepreneurs

 The shockwave will hit much large population groups well beyond online celebrities, however, believes Alexander Baderko, a co-founder of East-West Digital News who launched a social media marketing business.

 “A huge number of businesses of all sizes used Instagram to support their activity.
-Most Russian individual entrepreneurs, registered or not as such , had an Instagram account.
+Most Russian individual entrepreneurs, registered or not as such, had an Instagram account.
 The blocking of Instagram is a disaster for them,” he said.

 This article first appeared in East-West Digital News (EWDN), a bne IntelliNews partner publication.